canonical/kafka-operator/docs/how-to/h-integrate-alerts.md

   | jq
 ```

 You should obtain a URL for Prometheus in the form of `"http://10.66.236.72/cos-prometheus-0"`.
 If you followed this guide to the letter, you should see an `High Availability Not Achieved` alert firing with the value "2".
 If you want to observe how the monitoring stack keeps up with the deployment, add a unit to the Kafka cluster in the `kafka-dev` model to see the alert go from "firing" to "inactive".

+The [COS configuration](https://charmhub.io/cos-configuration-k8s) charm keeps the monitoring stack in sync with our repo.
+Adding, updating or deleting a rule in the repo will be reflected in the monitoring stack.

+[Note]
+You need to manually refresh `cos-config`'s local repo with the *sync-now* action if you do no want to wait for the next [update-status event]() to pull the latest changes.
+[/Note]

 ## Apply those concepts to a dashboard